Miscellaneous » Outreach Ministries (Hands of Mercy) » Christmas Giving Tree

 St. Simon of Cyrene Parish (formerly St. Agatha)

-Our Sharing Parish is located on the west side of Chicago.
-St. Simon of Cyrene assists its parishioners and others in their neighborhood in need during the Christmas season and throughout the year.
+St. Simon of Cyrene is located on the west side of Chicago, St. Simon of Cyrene assists its parishioners and others in their neighborhood in need during the Christmas season and throughout the year.
 Their parish office receives requests from their registered families for gifts to be distributed at their annual Christmas event.

-Our Hands of Mercy Aging Ministry supports our neighborhood's aging communities at Little Sisters and Symphony.
+Our Hands of Mercy Aging Ministry supports our neighborhood's aging communities at Little Sisters and The Vistas.
 Gifts are distributed to residents at their annual Christmas celebrations.